indraginanjar/AI-Shell-Command/README.md

 unset MY_VARIABLE
 ```

-After running this command, the `MY_VARIABLE` environment variable will be removed and no longer accessible in the current shell session.
+After running this command, the `MY_VARIABLE` environment variable will be removed and no longer accessible in the current executor session.
 ````